 I am Swapna Kishore, a muddled collection of multiple roles, the predominant ones currently being writer, blogger, and resource person for dementia/ caregiving in India.

 As part of my professional work (software consultant, trainer and author), I have, over the years, written several books on process and quality.
-The more recent of these are available as Kindle eBooks, such as the quiz books on CMMI®/ People CMM® that I recently co-authored: Quiz Book on CMMI® – DEV (V1.3), Quiz Book on CMMI® – SVC (V1.3), and Quiz Book on People CMM® (V2.0).
-Amongst the professional books I have written, my personal favourite is my business novel, Aligning Ferret: How an Organization Meets Extraordinary Challenges.
+The more recent of these are available as Kindle eBooks, such as the quiz books on CMMI®/ People CMM® that I co-authored: Quiz Book on CMMI® – DEV (V1.3), Quiz Book on CMMI® – SVC (V1.3), and Quiz Book on People CMM® (V2.0).
+Among the professional books I have written, my personal favourite is my business novel, Aligning Ferret: How an Organization Meets Extraordinary Challenges.
 Aligning Ferret is a story that uses a crisis in a fictional organization to explore concepts of strategy and performance management systems for organization-wide alignment.
 I enjoyed creating and depicting a very normal ‘hero’ who faces extraordinary challenges at work even as he struggles for that ever-problematic work-and-home-life balance.
 No stodgy, preachy stuff here.
-The book has got good reviews, too, and is now available as a Kindle eBook!
-Check the Aligning Ferret ebook (including reviews and samples) on Amazon.com or Amazon.in.
+The book has got good reviews, too, and is now available as a Kindle eBook(See: Amazon.com / Amazon.in)

-Speculative fiction fascinates me, and I delve in it whenever I can.
-Some years ago, I was deeply involved in writing short speculative fiction (and all the fun reading I could justify as “research”).
+Some years ago, I was also deeply involved in writing short speculative fiction (and all the fun reading I could justify as “research”).
 I have some published stories under my belt, including sales to professional (SFWA) markets.
 Information about my creative work can be found here.
-My fiction writing has been suspended for some years because of some other projects and responsibilities.
-For quite a while now, I have been trying to organize and consolidate my involvement in various spheres hoping to squeeze out more time for this activity, but I don’t see that happen sufficiently any time in the foreseeable future.
-Life is just too scattered and jumbled.
+This type of writing is currently suspended.
+Given my current priorities and my extremely lengthy to-do list and wish list, I don’t see fiction-writing as feasible for me in the foreseeable future.

 On the personal side, hmmm.
 Long ago, in what seems another lifetime, I studied engineering and management (IITD and IIMA), and then went through a series of jobs and assignments before ending up as the muddle I currently am.
-I live in India with my husband, Rajesh Naik who is a consultant, juggles a lot, and also shares information and thoughts on operational excellence, process models, and performance management at Alignmentor.
+I live in India with my husband, Rajesh Naik who is a consultant and also has a professional site at Alignmentor.
 My son, Vipul Naik, is much into mathematics and other such stuff.

 ®: CMMI is registered in the U.S. Patent and Trademark Office by Carnegie Mellon University.